 Cook on high 4 hours or until chicken has internal temperature of 165.

-Remove chicken from crockpot and shred with two forks.
+Remove the chicken from the crockpot and shred it with two forks.

 Stir in rice & beans and combine.

 Add shredded chicken back to crockpot and stir.